How to track what your competitors are doing on Reddit

 • Company name and common misspellings

-• Product name (if different)
+• Product name (if different from company)

-• Founder name (if they are publicly active)
+• Founder name (if they're publicly active)

-• Unique feature names or branded terms
+• Unique feature names or branded terms ("their X feature," "their Y plan")

 Step 2: Set up monitoring

-You have three options depending on how much time you want to spend.
+Three options depending on how much time you want to spend.

 Step 3: Know what signals to watch for

 Not every mention matters.
-Focus on these:
+Focus on these three types.

 Switching signals (highest value)